-It is very important that you use the ssh URL (and not the https URL) for this and other labs in the class.
-This will give you the entire codebase and history of the Nautilus kernel framework ("NK").
+Important!
+You MUST use the ssh URL (and not the https URL) for this and other labs in the class.4 This will give you the entire codebase of the Nautilus kernel framework ("NK").
 This is an actively developed research tool among several institutions, including Northwestern.